geany/www.geany.org/page_content/documentation/faq.md

 To avoid slow responsiveness, it is recommended to disable checking files for changes to not query the file's modification time.
 To do so, open the preferences dialog and set `Disk check timeout` in the Files tab to 0 which will disable it at all.
-Since Geany 0.16 disk file changes are always disabled for remote files, so there is no need to disable this setting with Geany 0.16.

 ## How can I change the language of the user interface?